-Shifts in consumer appetite, societal values, fiscal policy, and regulatory controls, as well as climate change, economic slowdown, technology advances, and hashtag politics – all have the power to capsize strategy and careers.
+Shifts in consumer appetite, societal values, fiscal policy, and regulatory controls, as well as climate change, economic slowdown, technology advances, and hashtag politics – all have the power to capsize business strategy and executive careers.

 And then COVID-19 comes along.